ulrich-merkel/client-side-cache/README.md

         	/**
         	 * @type {string|integer} lastmod The optional lastmod
-        	 * timestamp of the resource, used to mark a resource to be updated */
+        	 * timestamp of the resource, used to mark a resource to be updated
+        	 * if not given to current timestamp via new Date().getTime() is used
+        	 * the first time a resource is created
+        	 */
-        	lastmod: new Date().getTime(),
+       		lastmod: '',

         	/**
         	 * @type {string|integer} lifetime The optional lifetime